The limits of your voice are far beyond what you imagine

 I developed my own way of finding my voice.
 I learnt how to adapt insights and techniques from martial arts, theatre, improvised dance, meditation and learning musical instruments to ultimately develop my voice to the level where I now have songs played on the radio, on television, I perform regularly, I run voice workshops and I receive an immense satisfaction from being able to write that.

-Voice Ecology has developed for this.
-It is my belief and experience that self-expression and self-awareness are deeply connected.
-In the process of applying our attention to the ecology of our voice, and the voice of our ecology, we gain access to profound and boundless creative possibilities within ourselves.
-The limits of our voice are quite literally beyond what we imagine them to be
+It is my belief that self-expression and self-awareness are deeply connected.
+In the process of applying our attention to the ecology of our voice, and the voice of our ecology, we gain access to profound and boundless creative possibilities.
+The limits of our voice are quite literally beyond what we imagine them to be, and do not exlude but rather unite us with our biosphere and indeed the entire cosmos.

 — MA student Schumacher College